 Delivery Method (under budget)

-There are two options for how ads are going to be delivered each day:
+There is now one option for how ads are going to be delivered each day:

 This will optimize the delivery of your ads and try to spread your budget evenly over the course of the day.

 Similar to many of the setting under this section of our guide, sometimes settings need to be tweaked to fit your unique situation.